dlstreamer/pipeline-server/docs/building_video_analytics_serving.md

 # Using Pre-Built Media Analytics Base Images

 By default Video Analytics Serving builds a base image from the dockerfile for a target media analytics framework.
 To save time and fulfill specific application requirements, Video Analytics Serving can also be configured to use a pre-built image instead.

+> **Note:** Using an image tag is recommended for all base images to ensure that dependencies are locked to a specific version.

 ## Building with Open Visual Cloud Base Images